Celebrating the first day of Spring is wonderful way to get kids outside during a time of new possibilities, revived energy, and wild delight.

 I associate egg-dying with wonderful Easter celebrations at my grandmother’s house, along with the rather odd smell of store-bought dye.
 My own children have different associations: the first hints of spring, simmering brews of vegetables and spices, and annual experimentation.

 Our preferred method is to hard boil the eggs and then soak overnight in jars of dye in the refrigerator, adding about a tablespoon of white vinegar to each jar first.
-Foods that create interesting colors include turmeric, green tea, and hibiscus tea (brewed strong); red grape juice; and red beets and red cabbage (chopped or shredded and boiled, then strained out).
+Here’s how to dye them with elements from nature.
 Our favorite is red cabbage, because of its surprising and beautiful results.

 Freshen and declutter your home for the warmer, more open months ahead.
 Make your own natural cleaners.
 Working together can make big cleaning tasks faster, easier, and more fun.